 I think that it’s partially true.
 I don't believe that great content will get links because it’s great.
 We are living in the era of social media when Gen Z is not really thinking of opening their website.
 They rather go opening their Tik-Tok profile, their Instagram profile, a Facebook page, or Facebook profile, Snapchat maybe, some others are active on LinkedIn.
 It’s no longer the 90s when people were hungry to have their own corner in the online environment.

 I remember in the 90s it was something absolutely normal to put a friend’s website on the sidebar, small banners, or have a page called ‘Links’.

 I once had a drum-and-bass website, it’s somewhere in the web archive.
 And I had this tab ‘Links’.
 And nobody was thinking that it could be for SEO purposes.
 It was a normal thing, like in a demo scene in the 90s and 80s, you’d say ‘greetings to’ and you were listing groups, and it was normal to greet other groups.

-And in the 1990s and early 2000s, you had a page dedicated to links to your colleagues, friends, and other related websites which are operating in the same industry.
+And in the 1990s and early 2000s, you had a page dedicated to links to your colleagues, friends, and other related websites which were operating in the same industry.
 It was something natural.